 The Fourth Amendment to the United States Constitution protects you from unreasonable search and seizure, but what does that mean?
 Generally speaking, police will need to obtain a warrant prior to searching or taking anything from your home and car.
 However, there are exceptions to this requirement, particularly in emergency situations or when you consent to the search without a warrant.

 If your property is searched and any item is taken without probable cause, a warrant, or your consent, then the authorities have conducted an unreasonable search and seizure.
+It is in your best interest to contact our experienced criminal defense attorneys right away if you find yourself in this situation.

 Not all evidence found by authorities can be used in court, thanks to the exclusionary rule.
 If authorities unreasonably search you or your property and take any evidence, it can be excluded, which means that it cannot be used against you at trial.
 This includes not only evidence found during the unreasonable search and seizure, but also any evidence that the search leads to in other locations.